simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 ### How can I test that my Rayhunter device is working?

 You can enable the Test Heuristic in the **Rayhunter** configuration settings.
 This will trigger alerts every time your device detects a cell tower, helping you verify that the system is functioning properly.
-This test mode is very noisy, so remember to disable it after testing.
+This test mode is noisy, so disable it after testing.

 ### Should I get a locked or unlocked device?